 I think the single most fascinating thing about Andrew’s book is that his strategy for investing and becoming a millionaire isn’t anything we haven’t heard before.
 He preaches living within your means, not spending like a millionaire before you are, and sticking to simple index funds and ETFs for your portfolio.
 Then just be patient and consistent.
 That’s it!

-There’s no such thing as a get rich quick strategy that’s not a total scam, and the only way to truly build wealth is by being mindful with your money and intentional with your spending.
+There’s no such thing as a get-rich-quick strategy that’s not a total scam, and the only way to truly build wealth is by being mindful of your money and intentional with your spending.
 It’s that simple.

 Watch my Book Club Video Interview with Andrew

 To join my book club, click here for details.

 Check Out Andrew’s Books

 - Millionaire Teacher: The Nine Rules of Wealth You Should Have Learned in School

 - The Global Expatriate’s Guide To Investing – From Millionaire Teacher to Millionaire Expat